NEW | Weight Management Programme Now At Our Digital Pharmacy

 Ever wondered what ‘vaginal microbiome’ actually means?
-Well, it’s the balance of bacteria that makes up our vaginal environment and helps to fight off certain infections.
-It’s pretty important, but most of us don’t have the foggiest when it comes to what’s going on in our vaginas.
-Fret not, our very own Dr HANX (gynaecology doctor and HANX Co-Founder Sarah Welsh 👋) is here to walk us through the dos and don’ts of vaginal care.
+It’s the balance of bacteria that makes up our vaginal environment and helps to fight off certain infections, like bacterial vaginosis.
+But what does vaginal microbiome have to do with the ultra-irritating, recurring vaginal infection, BV?
+Over to our very own Dr HANX (gynaecology expert and HANX Co-Founder Sarah Welsh 👋) is here to walk us through the dos and don’ts of vaginal care.
 Ready for a dose of vaginal microbiome 101?
 Read on...

 What is the vaginal microbiome?